jjhiggz/zod-migrations/README.md

 }
 ```

-Now let's say our dickhead boss says that we need to add a `phone` field to the `Person` object.
+Now let's say our boss says that we need to add a `phone` field to the `Person` object.
 And we need to change having a name to having a first name and a last name.

 Now our `Person` object looks like this: